-- Board Member Emeritus, VP, Dean of Libraries & Course Materials, American Military University, Annapolis, MD
+- Vice President, Dean of Libraries and Course Materials, American Military University

 Fred Stielow is presently Dean and Vice President at the American Public University System—a fully online and regionally accredited body that serves some 125,000 students in 120 countries.
 An acknowledged leader in online education, he is the revolutionary creator of the school’s sector-leading virtual library, electronic course materials operations, and electronic university press.